-The OPCC has continued to develop its delivery planning and assurance arrangements and as referred to above.
-The Force has developed and published its individual delivery plan.
+The OPCC has continued throughout the year to develop its delivery planning and assurance arrangements.
+The Force has developed and published its individual delivery plan and a delivery plan for the OPCC was also formulated with updates submitted to the PCP.